Energy-Sustainable IoT Connectivity: Vision, Technological Enablers, Challenges, and Future Directions: Energy Efficient Communication Technologies

 \subsubsection{Use cases}

-The applications of BC technology are numerous as illustrated in Fig.~\ref{BCapp} and are rapidly increasing.
+The applications of BC technology are numerous as illustrated in Figure~\ref{BCapp} and are rapidly increasing.
 The three main use cases are related to

-\begin{itemize} \item Invasive monitoring: BC technology may be particularly useful in scenarios where sensors must be instrumented in an invasive manner because it can potentially eliminate the need for replacing batteries and the accompanying extra high cost.
+\begin{itemize} \item Invasive monitoring: BC technology may be useful in scenarios where sensors must be instrumented in an invasive manner because it can potentially eliminate the need for replacing batteries and the corresponding high cost.
 That is the case of applications such as i) structural monitoring, e.g., to ensure safe and reliable operation of railways, pipelines, dams, bridges, and aircraft, and ii) implantable health-care monitoring \cite{Xu.2018}. \item Ubiquitous localization and sensing: The astonishing spatial diversity offered by the massive proliferation/deployment of backscatter (battery-free) devices (e.g., attached to everyday objects) can be exploited to extend networks' localization and sensing capabilities as envisioned by the 6G paradigm \cite{Lima.2020}. \item Smart world: By incorporating backscatter tags into everyday objects, not only network sensing capabilities are naturally extended, but also each of these objects is digitized and becomes a source of information and/or control unit with added value. \end{itemize}

 An appropriate choice between (non-passive) radios and BC for an application depends on the operating distance, data rate requirement, and power budget \cite{Talla.2021}.
 There is no one-size-fits-all solution.
 In general, BC is more energy-efficient but may not cope with stringent requirements in terms of coverage and rate.
 Indeed, BLE radio is likely the best option currently to support 1 Mbps at 20-40 m, while BC fits better for applications requiring around 100 kbps at 5-10 m.
-However, this also a matter of deployment topology, cost, and other KPIs such as reliability, latency, and security as required by the target application.
+However, this is also a matter of deployment topology, cost, and other KPIs such as reliability, latency, and security as required by the target application.
+Please refer to Section~\ref{integration} for further discussions on this.